Start of Main Content

 Portrait of Lauren Rivera, Faculty at the Kellogg School of Management

 Lauren Rivera is the Peter G. Peterson Chair in Corporate Ethics and Professor of Management & Organizations at Northwestern University’s Kellogg School of Management.
 Her research unpacks how the way people define and evaluate merit shapes social inequalities.
 Her best-selling book Pedigree: How Elite Students Get Elite Jobs (Princeton University Press) investigates on-campus recruitment and hiring for elite professional service firms and the roles that social class, gender, and race play in this process.
-She is currently working on a variety of projects examining discrimination in education and employment.
+She is currently working on a variety of projects examining interventions to reduce workplace inequalities.
 Dr. Rivera’s research has been featured in the Atlantic, Economist, Financial Times, Fortune, Harvard Business ReviewNew York Times, Wall Street Journal, and NPR and has received a variety of awards from the American Sociological Association.
 She was named one of the world’s top business school professors by Poets & Quants and Thinkers50.
 She received her B.A. in sociology and psychology from Yale University and her Ph.D. in sociology from Harvard University.
 Before entering academia, she worked at Evite.com and Leo Burnett Hispanic, and was a Consultant at Monitor Group London.

 About Lauren